evancz/guide.elm-lang.org/architecture/effects/README.md

   3. So far `init` has just been the initial model.
 Now it produces both a model and some commands, just like the new `update`.
 This lets us provide a starting value *and* kick off any HTTP requests or whatever that are needed for initialization.

 Now it is totally okay if this does not really make sense yet!
-That only really happens when you start seeing it in action, so lets hop right into the examples!
+That only really happens when you start seeing it in action, so let's hop right into the examples!

 > **Aside:** One crucial detail here is that commands and subscriptions are *data*.
 When you create a command, you do not actually *do* it.
 Same with commands in real life.
 Let's try it.
 Eat an entire watermelon in one bite!
 Did you do it?
 No!
 You kept reading before you even *thought* about buying a tiny watermelon.
 >
-> Point is, commands and subscriptions are data.
+> The point is, commands and subscriptions are data.
 You hand them to Elm to actually run them, giving Elm a chance to log all of this information.
 In the end, effects-as-data means Elm can:
 >
 >   - Have a general purpose time-travel debugger.
 >   - Keep the "same input, same output" guarantee for all Elm functions.
 >   - Avoid setup/teardown phases when testing `update` logic.
 >   - Cache and batch effects, minimizing HTTP connections or other resources.
 >
 > So without going too crazy on details, pretty much all the nice guarantees and tools you have in Elm come from the choice to treat effects as data!
 I think this will make more sense as you get deeper into Elm.